vaquerizaslab/fanc/kaic-doc/getting_started.rst

 After the pair assembly and filtering steps, read pairs mapping to specific fragments are counted and assembled into a fragment-level Hi-C map (``hic`` folder).
 This map is then binned with bin sizes ranging from 5Mb to 5kb.
-Binned Hi-C maps are finally bias-corrected using the Knight-Ruiz matrix balancing algorithm.
+Binned Hi-C maps are finally bias-corrected using the Knight-Ruiz (KR) matrix balancing algorithm.

 **plots/stats**